derailed-dash/demo-lz-docs/content/epam-lz/patterns/TP001-DR.md

 ### Solution

 {{% notice info %}}
-Our preferred approach in ECP is to execute DR using **infrastructure-on-demand**, coupled with automation through infrastructure-as-code.
+Our preferred approach in LZiiB is to execute DR using **infrastructure-on-demand**, coupled with automation through infrastructure-as-code.
 {{% /notice %}}

 ![Cloud DR Pattern](/images/dr-pattern.png)